zenobi-us/zenobi-us/content/posts/2025-12-13-ai-assisted-project-scaffolding-with-persistent-memory.md

 ## The Agent and Command

-Below you'll find a reference to the the agent and command file I use.
+Below you'll find a reference to the agent and command file I use.
 The Agent can be used directly if you want to do continuous work in that context.
-However, the main way I use `miniproject` is via the command, which has a bit of a secret sause: `subagent:true` causes it to spawn a subthread with the MiniProject agent mode active, preserving the main thread for other work.
+However, the main way I use `miniproject` is via the command, which has a bit of a secret sauce: `subagent:true` causes it to spawn a subthread with the MiniProject agent mode active, preserving the main thread for other work.

 (Scroll to the appendix for the full code.)